jarrettmeyer/jarrettmeyer.github.io/_posts/2017-06-23-installing-mysql-on-ubuntu-1604.md

 ---
 title: Installing MySQL on Ubuntu 16.04
 layout: post
 date: 2017-06-23
+description:
+thumbnail: /assets/images/mysql-logo.png
 ---

 As of this writing, `apt-get install mysql-server` will install version **5.7.18**.
 Unfortunately, this process cannot be automated, since you will be prompted for the root user password during the installation process.